For Funded Researchers

 Publishing Your Work

 All researchers receiving federal funds from the NOAA Office of Sea Grant must publish research results and distribute them to as wide an audience as possible.
-Results also must be reported to the federal government, which maintains a library of Sea Grant-funded publications at the University of Rhode Island.
+Results also must be reported to the federal government, which maintains a library of Sea Grant-funded publications at the NOAA Library.

 Alaska Sea Grant also needs copies of all journal reprints, book chapters, proceedings contributions, and other reports.